arshadafzal/PINNs-Keras-PDE-Solver/README.md

+# PINNs-Keras-PDE-Solver

+This repository provides simple and educational Keras-based Physics-Informed Neural Network implementations for solving different partial differential equations.

+The codes are written in a clear and readable style so that students, researchers, and beginners in scientific machine learning can understand, modify, and extend them for academic and research purposes.

 ## Highlights

-This repository provides simple and educational Keras-based Physics-Informed Neural Network implementations for solving different partial differential equations.
-The codes are written in a clear and readable style so that students, researchers, and beginners in scientific machine learning can easily understand, modify, and extend them for their own PDE problems.

 Key highlights include: